vincehsanchez/Data-Visualization-Challenge/README.md

 ### Calculate Quartiles, Find Outliers, and Create a Box Plot
-Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
+Calculate the final tumor volume of each mouse across four of the most promising treatment regimens:
+- Capomulin
+- Ramicane
+- Infubinol
+- Ceftamin

+Calculate:
+- quartiles
+- IQR

-Then, calculate the quartiles and IQR, and determine if there are any potential outliers across all four treatment regimens.
-Use the following substeps:
+Determine any potential outliers across all four treatment regimens.
-Create a grouped DataFrame that shows the last (greatest) time point for each mouse.
-Merge this grouped DataFrame with the original cleaned DataFrame.
+- Create a grouped DataFrame that shows the last (greatest) time point for each mouse.
-Create a list that holds the treatment names as well as a second, empty list to hold the tumor volume data.
-Loop through each drug in the treatment list, locating the rows in the merged DataFrame that correspond to each treatment.
-Append the resulting final tumor volumes for each drug to the empty list.
-Determine outliers by using the upper and lower bounds, and then print the results.
-Using Matplotlib, generate a box plot that shows the distribution of the final tumor volume for all the mice in each treatment group.
-Highlight any potential outliers in the plot by changing their color and style.
+- Generate a box plot that shows the distribution of the final tumor volume for all the mice in each treatment group.
-hint: All four box plots should be within the same figure.
-Use this Matplotlib documentation page Links to an external site. for help with changing the style of the outliers.
+- Highlight any potential outliers in the plot by changing their color and style.

 ### Create a Line Plot and a Scatter Plot
 Select a single mouse that was treated with Capomulin.